IBM/z_ansible_collections_samples/zos_concepts/data_transfer/copy_fetch_data_set/README.md

 # Copy and Fetch Data sets
-This sample playbook demonstrates how to copy data to and from a z/OS system using modules included in the Red Hat Ansible Certified Content for IBM Z core collection.
+This playbook demonstrates how to copy data to and from a z/OS system using modules included in the Red Hat Ansible Certified Content for IBM Z core collection.